owenwexler/mockabase/README.md

 Errors are now returned as Supabase-like error objects instead of strings, to more closely mirror the Supabase API.
 For a complete reference of all error objects returned by Mockabase, see the ```src/data/errors.ts``` file.

+# Major breaking changes in version 3.0
+All functions in the Mockabase client are now under a singular "auth" object, in order to mirror the Supabase API even more accurately.

 # Installation

 You must have the following installed locally to use Mockabase: